Approaching the thermodynamic limit of a bounded one-component plasma: Theoretical background

 At the same time, $\mathop {\lim }\limits_{N \to \infty }\mathop {\lim }\limits_{\Gamma \to \infty } u = \mathop {\lim }\limits_{N \to \infty }\mathop {\lim }\limits_{\Gamma \to \infty } ({u_{p\mr{ex}}} + {u_{b\mr{ex}}}) = {u_0}$, where $u_0=-0.8959293$ is the Madelung constant for the bcc lattice.
 Hence,

-Obviously, (\ref{seq:refEquation17}) hold in the thermodynamic limit $N\to\infty$.
 Thus, we have demonstrated that the quantities (\ref{seq:refEquation4}) have thermodynamic limits at low and high $\Gamma$, which is indicative of the fact that these limits exist at arbitrary $\Gamma$ defining the ionic pressure for the bulk OCP.

 Since an objective of this paper is investigation of the OCP properties, the size dependence $u(\Gamma,N)$ (\ref{seq:refEquation0}) is of interest.
 As it was demonstrated in \cite{Zhukhovitskii_2024}, all quantities derived from the BOCP energy characteristics depend on $N$ very weakly, therefore, we adopt $\ln N$ as an argument.
-The simplest and most general form of the size dependence is then the expansion in powers of shifted $\ln N$, where we retain solely two terms:
+The simplest and most general form of the size dependence is then the expansion in powers of shifted $\ln N$, where we retain only two terms:

-Here, $c_1$ and $c_2$ are the parameters to be defined from fitting the MD simulation results (Sec.~\ref{bkm:RefNumPara9096183868828}).
+Here, $u_{\infty}(\Gamma)$, $c_1$, and $c_2$ are the parameters to be defined from fitting the MD simulation results (Sec.~\ref{bkm:RefNumPara9096183868828}).